spragala/final_project/README.md

 # Katie App

-Client-attracting website for a therapist and for her to use to manage her existing client's appointments.
+Client-attracting website for a therapist that will also allow ongoing therapist-client communication and appointment management.

 Site can be found [here](https://safe-mesa-87284.herokuapp.com/).

 ## Description

-Catherine Sprague is a therapist working in the bay area.
-She's building her client base so I built a site for her that would act as a marketing tool to advertise herself as well as a useful tool for her and her clients.
+Catherine Sprague is a therapist working in the Bay Area.
+She is building her client base, so I built a site that would act as a marketing tool for her business; as a platform for communication with both prospective and established clients; and as a way to track appointments for both Catherine and her clients.

-Katie's registered clients will see their personal page after logging where they can view information about their appointments, information for getting a hold of Catherine and a customized 'bookshelf'.
-Catherine can add links to whatever information she think might be pertinent to that client in the bookshelf.
-Future features include adding a calendar for clients to request additional appointments or changes and the ability to pay Catherine from the site.
+After logging in, Catherine's registered clients will see their personal page; here they can view information about their appointments, information for getting ahold of Catherine, and view a customized "bookshelf" (a collection of links or other information Catherine thinks would be useful to share with the client).
+Future features include adding a calendar for clients to request or change appointments and the ability to pay Catherine from the site.

-As the administrator Katie has the ability to upload links to specific clients as mentioned above, as well as add clients, edit appointment details, delete appointments and so forth.
-Future features include a calendar to better see her schedule.
+As the administrator, Catherine has the ability to upload links to a client's bookshelf, to add clients, to edit appointment details, and to delete appointments.
+Future features include a calendar to better see her schedule and the ability to receice payment through the site.

 ## Mobile